 Here are the most important guidelines for conducting semi-structured interviews:

-1. Write down most important questions that you want to ask all the candidates.
+1. Write down the most important questions that you want to ask all the candidates.

 2. Develop a few conversation starters to explore specific interesting points from your candidate’s resume.